 Smoked barbecue beans cooked low and slow over wood for the ultimate BBQ side dish.
 With added brown sugar, BBQ sauce, and bacon, there’s a punch of flavor in every mouthful.

-If you’re looking for a delicious smoked side dish to go with your brisket or ribs there’s no better choice than these BBQ baked beans.
-They’re easy to make from scratch and have the perfect balance of sweet and spicy flavors that’s beloved in Southern barbecue.
+If you’re looking for a delicious smoked side dish to go with your brisket or ribs, there’s no better choice than these BBQ baked beans.
+They’re easy to make from scratch and have the perfect balance of sweet and spicy flavors that are beloved in Southern barbecue.

 There are many different variations for this dish, from Texan to Boston, but they invariably start off with caramelizing bacon and onion in a skillet.
 We then add our canned beans and added ingredients, before cooking low and slow over wood smoke for two to three hours.